 - Make sure to look up for the Northern Lights!

-- Drive 2 minutes more and make a right on Road #221 and drive about 4 Km to get to Solheimajokull Glacier Hike by Arcanum Glacier Tours.
-They pick up at the Arcanum booking center, which has a cute cafe with good food.
-There are lots of signs here but in your GPS I suggest putting in Arcanum Glacier Tours.
+Drive 2 minutes more and make a right on Road #221 and drive about 4 Km to get to Solheimajokull Glacier Hike – another Iceland road trip highlight of my trip.
+They pick up at the cafe at the base.
+There are lots of signs here for the glacier.

-- Tours here.
-Meeting point at Arcanum jöklakaffi.
+- BOOK TOUR HERE.
+Meeting point at Solheimajokull cafe.
 2-3 hour hike.

-- This glacier hike was amazing and exceeded our expectations after our other one the day before.
-I definitely suggest this one as you get to do different activities and see different aspects of the glacier (and hike further up) than the first one.
+- This glacier hike was amazing and exceeded our expectations after our other one.
+I definitely suggest this one as you get to do different activities and see different aspects of the glacier (and hike further up).
 The water is so clean on the glaciers that they encourage you to drink it!
-Definitely another top thing to do in Iceland.
+Definitely another top thing to do in Iceland you must do.

-- Drive another 50 minutes west to Hotel Ranga for the night.
+- Drive another 50 minutes west to Hotel Ranga for the night – the BEST HOTEL EVER.

-- Ranga is the top hotel in Iceland and only 4 star hotel in South Iceland.
+- Hotel Ranga is THE TOP hotel in Iceland and only 4 star hotel in South Iceland.
 The hotel is amazing and the restaurant is fantastic.
-Best restaurant in Iceland by a landslide.
+If there is one thing I recommend more than anything else it is staying at Hotel Ranga when on a trip to Iceland.
+Also best restaurant in Iceland by a landslide.

 - There are also Northern Lights wakeup calls at Ranga incase they come out in the middle of the night 🙂